soybeanjs/soybean-admin-antd/README.md

 ## How to Contribute

-We welcome all contributions.
-You can submit any ideas as [pull requests](https://github.com/honghuangdc/soybean-admin/pulls) or as a GitHub [issue](https://github.com/honghuangdc/soybean-admin/issues/new).
+We warmly welcome and appreciate all forms of contributions.
+If you have any ideas or suggestions, please feel free to share them by submitting [pull requests](https://github.com/honghuangdc/soybean-admin/pulls) or creating GitHub [issue](https://github.com/honghuangdc/soybean-admin/issues/new).

 ## Git Commit Guidelines

-The project has built-in command `commit`, so by executing `pnpm commit` you can create a commit message following [Conventional Commits](conventionalcommits)
+This project has built-in `commit` command, you can execute `pnpm commit` to generate commit information that conforms to [Conventional Commits](conventionalcommits) specification.
+When submitting PR, please be sure to use `commit` command to create commit information to ensure the standardization of information.

 ## Browser Support